Categories

 11. Verify the HACCP Plan (Principle # 6)

 Once the plan is drafted and CCPs have been validated, the HACCP plan can then be verified.
 The team must evaluate if CCPs and control measures are effective.
-Internal auditing may be required to demonstrate ongoing commitment to complying and updating the HACCP plan.
+Internal auditing may be required to demonstrate an ongoing commitment to complying with and updating the HACCP plan.
 Asking questions, observing operational procedures, and collecting samples are just some of the ways to verify the plan.

 12. Keep Records (Principle # 7)